Unity-Technologies/ziva-vfx-utils/docs/zBuilder_tutorials.rst

     utl.build_mirror_sample_geo()
     utl.ziva_mirror_sample_geo()

-You should see a cube and 2 spheres in your scene.
+There should be a cube and two spheres in the scene.
-The right-side sphere **r_muscle** is a tissue and the cube is a bone, and they are connected by a single attachment.
+The right-side sphere **r_muscle** is a tissue, and the cube is a bone, and they are connected by a single attachment.
-We want to mirror this so the **l_muscle** gets a tissue and attachment as well.
+Let's mirror this so the **l_muscle** gets a tissue and attachment as well.
-To do this we can just create and initialize a builder, perform a string replace, and then rebuild:
+To do this, just create and initialize a builder, perform a string replace, and then rebuild:

 .. code-block:: python